Daniel Light, PhD, Board Chair - Jersey City, NJ and Callicoon, NY

 He also served as the architectural consultant to the City of Yonkers’ Commercial Revitalization Program, working in two different communities to assist in the preparation of downtown streetscape plans and building façade projects.
 Dadras also served as the architectural consultant to the Greene County’s Main Street Program: working in over 15 communities to assist in the preparation of building façade projects.

-Judith Pearce, Flutist, WCM Founder - Lake Huntington and Brooklyn, NY
+Judith Pearce, Flutist, WCM Founder & Member-at-Large - Lake Huntington and Brooklyn, NY

 Judith Pearce founded Weekend of Chamber Music in 1994 and has served as the Board Chair until 2014.
 She was also WCM’s artistic director until Dec., 2012, when new Artistic Co-Directors were named.
 Ms. Pearce is chamber musician of distinction with a career that spans Europe and America.
 Her work encompasses collaborations with some of this era’s most notable musicians, from Simon Rattle and Peter Maxwell Davies, to Kathleen Battle and Cleo Laine.